-There is several concerns and stigmas connected with HIV and AIDS.
+There are several concerns and stigmas connected with HIV and AIDS.
 Misguided beliefs blur people's common sense and generate unreasonable ideas.
-The viral strain and disorder are quite severe, and life-threatening, but current medical research and development has made great strides in the past several years to cut back the disease.
+The viral strain and disorder are quite severe and life-threatening, but current medical research and development have made great strides in the past several years to cut back the disease.
 This content includes popular myths and truths regarding the Human Immuno-Deficiency Virus or HIV and the Acquired Immune Deficiency Syndrome or AIDS.

 How You Can Get HIV/AIDS

 It is not possible to acquire HIV or AIDS by hugging, kissing, or sharing food items.
 Any kind of regular, day-to-day physical contact is risk-free.
 A number of people even think pests or insects can easily transmit the infection by biting us, but this is an incorrect idea.

 Some other HIV and AIDS misconceptions include expecting mothers and their unborn kids.
 Merely 33 % of HIV positive women transmit the viral strain to their infants, as stated by the Society of Obstetricians and Gynecologists of Canada.
 Once provided with a specific drug while being pregnant, her likelihood of preventing fetal infection rises too.